Come Visit Us !

 The Building of JuneBug

 We looked at dozens of properties in and around the Asheville area for our future resort.
 None of them seemed right.
-Too far away, too small, too steep, too expensive, too ugly etc. After about a year of looking, it happened!
+Too far from town, too small, too steep, too expensive, too ugly etc. After about a year of looking, it happened!
 We found one that was too good to be true.
 It was 12 minutes north of downtown Asheville, it had 50 beautiful acres with a 1/2 mile of river flowing through it and it had a lot of flat land which is unusual for the mountains of Western NC.
-Unfortunately it was completely overgrown, twice the amount of money we had to spend and even though it was listed, the owner clearly didn’t want to sell it. (a whole other story)
+Unfortunately it was completely overgrown, twice the amount of money we had to spend and even though it was listed, the owner clearly didn’t want to sell it.
+(A whole other story)

 Through extreme persistence over about a year and some very unconventional real estate maneuvering (involving learning how to navigate South Korean business transactions), years of saving money and perhaps a little magic from the universe (stock market), we were able to buy the land in the fall of 2015.

 We started clearing the jungle.
 When we began, we just had 2 chainsaws, a borrowed tractor and a lot of ambition.
 We also had a lot of naivety.
 That turned out to be our strongest attribute.
 We thought “How hard can this be?
 It’s just 10 old campers in a field!”
-If we had fully understood how hard it was going to be we may have not proceeded.
+If we had fully understood how hard it was going to be, we may have not proceeded.

 Luckily, I had enough sense to hire an engineering firm to give us some direction.
-“What do we need to do to get up and running?”
+“What do we need to do to get this up and running?”
 I asked.
 Thirty thousand dollars later we had a large stack of blueprint plans.
 I was shocked at the complexity of the project and the dizzying regulatory hurdles.
 This was going to be a lot more expensive than I thought.

 Over the next year and a half I bought, rented and operated excavators, tractors, wood chippers, skid steers, bush hogs, dump trailers, dump trucks, zero turn mowers, trenching machines, boom shoot lifts, generators, log splitters, sheep’s foot rollers and a dozen other pieces of construction equipment.